tradingstrategy-ai/docs/source/running/serialisation.rst

 information like token names and decimals.
-This information is duplicated in every copy, making this inefficient, but it greatly simplifies client side and executor side coding, because the :ref:`trading-universe` may be dynamic.
+This information is duplicated in every copy, making this inefficient, but it greatly simplifies client side and executor side coding, because the :ref:`trading universe` may be dynamic.